vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/developer_workflow.rst

 .. _section_jpw_mfk_ybc_vinayjk_07-04-24-2244-2-775:

-Download layers for the real-time Linux build by using manifest release tag
+Download layers for the real-time Linux build by using the manifest release tag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/>`__.